Most phone makers have now released 5G devices already but we're still awaiting the first 5G-enabled iPhone.

 Apple iPhone 5G release date

-Apple hasn't announced when it will officially announce a 5G iPhone, but it is not expected to be in 2019.
+Apple hasn't announced when it will officially announce a 5G iPhone of course, but we're expecting the models debuting in late 2020 to support 5G.

 Apple iPhone 5G rumours: What's happened so far?